Social Democratic League of America: Establishment

-Spargo's idea was for the establishment of a new socialist propaganda organization called the Social Democratic League of America (SDL).
+Spargo's idea was for the establishment of a new socialist propaganda organization called the Social Democratic League of America (SDLA).
 Working hand in glove with Spargo for the group's formation was New York "millionaire socialist" Graham Phelps Stokes, popular journalist Charles Edward Russell, author William J. Ghent, and New York attorney and movement veteran Henry L. Slobodin, among others.

 Graham Stokes began work on a manifesto for the new organization during the second half of April 1917, intending to advance a vision of so-called "industrial democracy" which would prove attractive to great numbers of Americans.
 Stokes strove to step away from the Marxist idea of the class struggle, instead seeking to build a "spirit of cooperation with all who seek the same ends."

-In its initial incarnation, the SDL was conceived as a social democratic left wing of the pro-war movement, a propaganda group within a larger movement.
-The broader political umbrella group in which the SDL was to function was the National Party, formed in a conclave held July 6–8, 1917 at the home of future Committee of 48 leader J.A.H.
+In its initial incarnation, the SDLA was conceived as a social democratic left wing of the pro-war movement, a propaganda group within a larger movement.
+The broader political umbrella group in which the SDLA was to function was the National Party, formed in a conclave held July 6–8, 1917 at the home of future Committee of 48 leader J.A.H.
 Hopkins in Morristown, New Jersey.
 Joining in this political organization would be members of the Single-Tax movement, the Nonpartisan League, and the Prohibition Party, among others.

 Adding to the organizational confusion was yet another group with a largely overlapping membership base.
-Many of those involved in the SDL would also soon be participants in the American Alliance for Labor and Democracy, a wartime entity closely associated with the American Federation of Labor and sought to shift that organization and the AF of L onto a more leftward political course through the tactic of boring from within.
+Many of those involved in the SDLA would also soon be participants in the American Alliance for Labor and Democracy, a wartime entity closely associated with the American Federation of Labor and sought to shift that organization and the AF of L onto a more leftward political course through the tactic of boring from within.

 While Graham Stokes made claim of a membership of 2,500 for the new organization late in 1917, historian Kenneth Hendrickson noted this to be a strictly "paper membership," with "almost all" of these inactive.
-Outside of the prominent intellectuals who made up the SDL's leadership "the organization must be said to have existed on paper only," Hendrickson judged.
+Outside of the prominent intellectuals who made up the SDLA's leadership "the organization must be said to have existed on paper only," Hendrickson judged.